isaacmabueno/isaacmabueno.github.io/README.md

 **HOW THE WEBSITE WORKS:** The page is simple with complex elements, which is a primary character found in the flavor of Present Tense beers.

-**TECHNOLOGIES USED:** HTML5, CSS3, GOOGLE API, WEATHER MAPS-AJAX CALL, JAVASCRIPT, JQUERY, OBJECT ORIENTED PROGRAMMING
+**TECHNOLOGIES USED:** HTML5, CSS3, GOOGLE API, WEATHER MAPS-AJAX/JSON, JAVASCRIPT, JQUERY, OBJECT ORIENTED PROGRAMMING

 **VERSION 2.0 will include:** Existing social media in the nav bar, a cleaner layout with better font types, "carousel" the beers using jQuery, additional screen sizes in object oriented programming